diogotcorreia/master-thesis/docs/content/ch05-results.typ

 #format_popularity(gh_popularity.median) stars.
 The distribution for each platform can be visualised on @fg:popularity-distribution.

-Additionally, it is worth nothing that none of the vulnerable projects tested in the micro benchmarks from @results:micro-benchmarks is present in final the dataset.
+Additionally, it is worth noting that none of the vulnerable projects tested in the micro benchmarks from @results:micro-benchmarks is present in the final dataset, as they were not picked as part of the random sampling, despite meeting the popularity thresholds.
+This explains why they are not present in the results in the next subsection.

 === Results <results:analysis-results>